astronomer/docs/astro/astro-support.md

 Examples:

 - There is a bug in the Software UI.
-- You need to [modify a cluster setting](modify-cluster.md) to improve how your cluster runs.
+- You need to [modify a cluster setting](modify-cluster.md) to improve your cluster's performance.
 - Astro CLI usage is impaired (for example, there are incompatibility errors between installed packages).
 - There is an Airflow issue that has a code-based solution.
 - You received a log alert on Astronomer.